RundesBalli/php-noise/README.md

 	Width of the grid which is drawed between tiles in pixels.
 	Default: 3
 	In CLI this value isn't capped.
 Outside of the CLI its capped to 15.
+--json
+	Saves the image and returns a JSON-String with the filename.
 ```

 ## :bookmark_tabs: Examples